querqy/querqy-docs/docs/source/smui/quickstart.rst

 The latest SMUI is now up & running locally.

 * Open SMUI in a browser under http://localhost:9000.
-* Create a first deployment channel in SMUI:
+* Create a first rule collection in SMUI, in which search query inputs and rules can be maintained:

 ::